apache/airflow/docs/apache-airflow/executor/kubernetes.rst

 To get task logs out of the workers, you can:

-  - You can enable a persistent volume shared between webserver and workers to store task logs.
+  - Use a persistent volume mounted on both the webserver and workers.

   - If you don't enable logging persistence, and if you have not enabled remote logging, logs will be lost after the worker pods shut down.